ADHD symptoms are stress symptoms

 1.8.2.
 Addictive tendencies

-Self-regulatory ability is an even greater predictor of career success than intelligence.
+The ability to self-regulate is an even greater predictor of professional success than intelligence.

 1.9.
 Decision problems